Dismissal Sought for Ex-Presidential Office Inspector

-Anchor: The prosecution has decided to seek the dismissal of former presidential office inspector Kim Tae-woo, determining that he had engaged in various irregularities.
+The prosecution has decided to seek the dismissal of former presidential office inspector Kim Tae-woo after determining he had engaged in various irregularities.
 Kim has been at the center of a widening scandal after he claimed that the presidential office had spied on civilians.

 The inspection division of the Supreme Prosecutors’ Office said Kim convinced the science minister to create a new junior manager-level post in the ministry and sought to secure that post for himself.